-The inspection included a visual inspection of the mortuary body store, PM room, viewing room and tissue storage areas.
-The inspection teams observed both the admission and release of bodies within the mortuary.
+The inspection included a visual assessment of the establishment including, body storage areas, postmortem/preparation rooms, viewing room and tissue storage areas.
+The inspection teams observed the processes for admission and release of bodies within the mortuary.

 Audit of records